Invitation to a Banquet

 Invitation to a Banquet: The Story of Chinese Food is a 2023 book by Fuchsia Dunlop, published by W. W. Norton & Company in the United States and by Particular Books in the United Kingdom.
+The book explores the origins, ingredients, techniques, and philosophies of Chinese cuisine through thirty dishes.
+Drawing on thirty years of research into Chinese culinary history and firsthand fieldwork, it stands as a milestone tribute to Chinese food culture.